Kowsalyas9329/aws-cloud-projects-portfolio/README.md

 ---

-## Purpose
+## Project Focus

-These projects are part of my hands-on learning journey toward a career in **Cloud Engineering and DevOps**.

-The goal is to build practical experience by designing, implementing, troubleshooting, and documenting real-world cloud and DevOps workflows.
+These projects were built to develop practical hands-on experience in:

+* Cloud Engineering
+* DevOps
+* AWS infrastructure
+* Linux administration
+* CI/CD
+* Cloud automation
+* Networking
+* Application deployment
+* Monitoring and troubleshooting

+The projects focus on building solutions manually and understanding how the underlying AWS and DevOps components work together.

 ---